shsagir/play-area-sync/docs/migrate-old-to-pro.md

 template:      article
 reviewed:      2016-11-10
-title:         Migrating from Old App to Professional Stack App
+title:         Migrate Old App to Professional
-naviTitle:     Migrate: Old App > Professional Stack App
+naviTitle:     Migrate Old App > Professional
 lead:          Learn how to move your Old App to a Professional App.
 group:         platform
-stack:         old
+stack:         all

 ---